Falcon Chambers' real estate prestige offers "limitless opportunity" within the property sphere.

 Towards the start of summer the recruitment committee convenes to consider the amassed reports from supervisors, as well as those provided by other members pupils have worked for.
 After weighing up the evidence, Jourdan writes up a report for each pupil, which is sent to members ahead of a tenancy vote.
-Falcon's single pupil took up tenancy in 2016 after both pupils had in 2015.
+In 2017 one of two pupils gained tenancy.

 Birds of a feather